KMurphs/word-inventorier/README.md

 ## Overview

--  Project was born as a proof of concept.
-The Core service is provided as an API that will analyze some text and perform frequency/length based queries. (e.g. List top 50 words from submitted text with length between 10 and 50).
+-  Project was born as a **proof of concept**.
+The Core service is provided as an **API** that will analyze some text and perform frequency/length based queries. (e.g. List top 50 words from submitted text with length between 10 and 50).
--  The backend is written in C# with ASP.NET, then containerized using Docker (and deployed at [Heroku](https://corpus-inventory.herokuapp.com/)).
-It provides the core service along with utilities to preprocess and serialize/deserialize the data structure summarizing the text internal frequency structure.
+-  The backend is written in **C# with ASP.NET**, then containerized using **Docker** (and deployed at **[Heroku](https://corpus-inventory.herokuapp.com/)**).
+It provides the core service along with utilities to preprocess and serialize/deserialize the data structures summarizing the text internal frequency structure.
--  To illustrate usage a front client was designed using Figma, and implemented using ReactJS, Typescript and Tailwindcss
+-  To illustrate usage, a front client was designed using **Figma**, and implemented using **ReactJS, Typescript and Tailwindcss**
--  The front end application is served by the backend but interact with the core service using the API presented above.
+-  The front end application is served by the backend but interact with the core service using the **API** presented above.